isri-aist/RoboManipAug/README.md

 Move the saved RMB file to `robo_manip_aug/teleop_data/sample/MujocoUR5eInsert_base_demo.rmb`.
 (The `sample` directory in the following can be an arbitrary name.)

-#### Generate environment point cloud from the hand camera RGBD images in the teleoperation data:
+#### Generate environment point cloud from the hand camera RGBD images in the teleoperation data
 ```console
 # Go to the top directory of RoboManipAug
 $ cd robo_manip_aug